Actuarial Society of Hong Kong: Fellow Members

-A Fellow Member of the ASHK (with the credential FAHSK) is a fellow member an international actuarial body approved by the Council, having appropriate professional actuarial qualifications and practical experience, and have passed two papers of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations) (or equivalent).
-An FASHK is eligible to take on statutory role as an appointed actuary (AA) or a certifying actuary (CA) in Hong Kong.
+A Fellow Member of the ASHK (with the credential FASHK) is a fellow member of an international actuarial body approved by the council, having appropriate professional actuarial qualifications and practical experience, and have passed two specified papers of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations) (or equivalent).
+Being a Fellow Member of the ASHK is a requirement (Insurance [Actuaries’ Qualifications] Regulations Cap.
+41A) for an Appointed Actuary / Certifying Actuary in Hong Kong.